ZhiYuanXue/My-note/deb.md

     dpkg -L pkg-name

-This is my first note on github.:)
+This is my first note on github.:) Now I chanced the gitconfig.